eukaprotech/networking/com/eukaprotech/networking/networking/1.0.4/README.md

 //For a POST request
 AsyncConnection asyncConnection = new AsyncConnection();
 asyncConnection.post("url", parameters, new AsyncConnectionHandler() {
-    // the implemented listener methods
+    // the implemented listener functions here
 });

 //For a PUT request
 AsyncConnection asyncConnection = new AsyncConnection();
 asyncConnection.put("url", parameters, new AsyncConnectionHandler() {
-    // the implemented listener methods
+    // the implemented listener functions here
 });
 ```